ZubairAhmed8088/linux-system-programming/README.md

 # Linux System Programming (System Calls)

-This repository contains **clear, well-documented C programs** demonstrating commonly used **Linux system calls**.
+This repository contains clear, well-documented C programs that demonstrate commonly used Linux system calls.

-Each program is written in a **structured learning format** with:
+Each program follows a consistent and structured format, including:
 - Definition
-- Syntax & syntax explanation
+- Syntax and syntax explanation
 - Key points
 - Step-by-step execution flow
 - Expected output
 - SHORT NOTES for quick revision

-This makes the repository suitable for **learning, revision, and explanation**.
+The focus of this repository is on clarity, correctness, and practical usage of Linux system calls through simple, readable examples.

 ---